All Episodes

 Some of the people never applied, but they got the food stamps anyway.

-So what I'm sure the AP has done here is a simply okay, we're going to reduce the budget here because we we got more food stamps than people need them.
+So what I'm sure the AP has done here is a simpler, okay, we're going to reduce the budget here because we got more food stamps than people need them.

-And and and we we've got to tear the budget down.
+And we've got to pare the budget down.

 So what AP has done here is they've taken the cut.